Welcome to Penn State Lehigh Valley!

 This survey will help us help you when you visit campus for your orientation.

-After you complete the Educational Planning Survey (EPS) and placement tests, Penn State Lehigh Valley's Division of Undergraduate Studies (DUS) will send information about how to schedule your orientation visit.
+After you complete the Educational Planning Survey (EPS) and math placement test, Penn State Lehigh Valley's Division of Undergraduate Studies (DUS) will send information about how to schedule your orientation visit.

 Use these contacts for additional questions on...